Characters: Code Geass Black Knights

 - Wise Beyond Their Years: On Lelouch's chart◊ ranking the overall value of the top members of the Black Knights, she was second only to Toudoh despite having no combat ability.
 (Granted, most of it comes from full Charisma and very high Loyalty, but she still ties for second in Intelligence.)

-- This is arguably deconstructed in the Lelouch of the Rebellion manga, where she takes control of the organization after Suzaku's nuking of Tokyo and ends up playing the roles of both Ohgi and Diethard in the Black Knights' betrayal of Lelouch, contrary to her wiser and more loyal anime self.
+- Oddly enough this is inverted in Lelouch of the Rebellion manga, where she takes control of the organization after Suzaku's nuking of Tokyo and ends up playing the roles of both Ohgi and Diethard in the Black Knights' betrayal of Lelouch, contrary to her wiser and more loyal anime self.

 "I'm Zero's best buddy!"